-Saharan Odyssey Part 2: Morocco, Western Sahara and Mauritania
+Saharan Odyssey: Morocco, Western Sahara and Mauritania

-We’ll also ride through the desert to see UNESCO world heritage Chinguetti, a holy city of islam.
+We’ll also ride through the desert to see UNESCO world heritage site Chinguetti, a holy city of Islam.
 We’ll tour its libraries and other historical monuments and buildings, then visit the incredible sceneries of the Adrar region and the ancient city of Ouadane before finishing up in the Atlantic fish-markets of the Mauritanian capital – Nouakchott.

 If you do not have enough time to complete the whole itinerary, it is possible to also start from other cities along the way.
 Contact us for a special quote!

 Arrive in Casablanca at own time and make your way downtown to our centrally located hotel, the Hotel Diwan, to meet your group members coming from Algeria in the afternoon